 Origins

 When I first explored the idea of a `Faceless Portrait’, triggered by an exhibition at the Towner Gallery, Eastbourne in November 2016, I began by collecting sets of objects, each an honest representation of who I am.
-I believe that a single representative image to sum up an individual is a nonsense, we are all more complex and multi-faceted than that, so I set out to produce multiple sets of objects, each a `Faceless Portrait’.
+I believe that a single representative image to sum up an individual is nonsense, we are all more complex and multi-faceted than that, so I set out to produce multiple sets of objects, each a `Faceless Portrait’.

 After one day’s work, I was surprised to find myself with twenty sets of images, each of which I recognised as representing me.